autumn-info-442a/team-b/hw4.md

 # Architecture
 - Views:
   - HomePage
-    - This component is a view that contains a NavigationBar view, a SearchBar view, a SavedCardListView, and USDashboard view
+    - This component is a view that contains a NavigationBar view, a SearchBar view, a SavedCardList view, and USDashboard view
     - View resides only on the client
     ```jsx
     class HomePage extends Component() {
       // TO-DO: Implement actual component
       render() {
           return (
-            <NavBar></NavBar>
+            <NavigationBar></NavigationBar>
             <SearchBar/>
             <USDashboard/>
             <SavedCardList/>